sivareddyit/qubership-envgene/docs/envgene-configs.md

   name: string
   # Mandatory
   # Template artifact in application:version notation
+  # Used for rendering all Environment Instance objects except peer/origin Namespaces in BG Domain
   artifact: string
+  # Optional
+  # Blue-Green deployment artifacts for peer and origin namespaces
+  # Used ONLY for rendering peer and origin Namespaces in BG Domain
+  # If specified, bgArtifacts and artifact are NOT mutually exclusive:
+  # - bgArtifacts is used for rendering peer/origin Namespaces
+  # - artifact is used for rendering all other Environment Instance objects
+  # The role of a Namespace (origin, peer, or controller) is determined through the BG Domain object
+  bgArtifacts:
+    # Mandatory
+    # Template artifact in application:version notation for origin namespace
+    origin: string
+    # Mandatory
+    # Template artifact in application:version notation for peer namespace
+    peer: string
   # Optional
   # Additional variables that will be available during template rendering
   additionalTemplateVariables: hashmap